fredrikaverpil/searchReplace/README.md

 * In case of write error, a dump file will be created next to the original file with the original contents
 * Binary file detection (and option to skip these files)
 * Can run inside of Nuke, Maya as well as standalone
-* Tested on OS X, Windows
+* Tested on OS X
+* Creates a log file next to searchReplace.py with information and error messages

 ***Important notice:*** Use this application at your own risk!